How To Use a Pottery Kiln at Home – 13 Tips To Remember

 5. Don’t Place Anything Above the Kiln Once It Starts To Run

 Pottery kilns generate a good amount of thermal energy.
 Although it’s well-insulated, the outer layer can still reach a high temperature.
-That’s why don’t place Anything on top of the kiln while it’s on.
+That’s why you don’t place Anything on top of the kiln while it’s on.

 If you need to use the excess heat for drying your greenware, you can place it near the kiln.
-It’s best not ever place Anything above the kiln.
+It’s best not ever to place Anything above the kiln.

 6. Don’t Open the Lid and Peek During the Heating Operation

 You can prop the lid open about an inch to vent, but you should never open the lid of an operating kiln.
-Because kilns reach a high temperature during heating, getting in contact with it during this process will increase your chances of being hurt.
+Because kilns reach a high temperature during heating, getting in contact with them during this process will increase your chances of being hurt.

 Moreover, kilns radiate a substantial amount of heat and light, and it’ll hurt your eyes if you see them without wearing the proper protective gear.